Dimencia/DU-Audio-Sharp/README.md

 # Lua Scripters
 This works much like ZarTaen's framework, using our new standardized format.
 In lua, for example, `system.logInfo("sound_play|some_thing.mp3|uniqueID|50")` per the parameters and commands below

-The path may not include ../ or ..\
+The path can be an absolute or relative path (to the executable) - usage of Windows sounds is encouraged

 The ID is used so that a.
 New sounds played with the same ID will stop previous sounds with that ID, and b.
 Sounds may be paused/stopped/resumed via ID